-Before embarking on any job search, it is unlikely you have absolutely no idea what salary you should be seeking.
+Before embarking on any job search, it is unlikely you have absolutely no idea the level of remuneration you should be seeking.
 Although at some point during the interview process, you will undoubtedly encounter questions about your salary expectations.

 Interviewees often feel uncomfortable when it comes to talking about money, particularly during job interviews.
 It is imperative that you can answer confidently and realistically because your response can result in an offer or rejection.
-This article will help you gauge what salary range is appropriate for you and how to answer questions about salaries.
+This article will help you gauge what salary range is appropriate for you and how to answer questions on the subject.

 How Salary Expectations can Become Skewed